What's New with the Flu?

 As the leaves start to fall and the weather turns cooler, our thoughts turn to fall football, apple cider and influenza.
 Yes, flu season is upon us again.
 Starting in early October and lasting through the spring, flu season typically peaks in January or February.
 However, it is never too early to begin planning our flu prevention strategy.

 CDC (Centers for Disease Control) recommends a yearly flu vaccine for everyone 6 months of age and older as the first and most important step in protecting against this serious disease.
-While there are many different flu viruses, the flu vaccine is designed to protect against the three main flu strains that research indicates will cause the most illness during the flu season.
+While there are many different flu viruses, the flu vaccine is designed to protect against the three or four main flu strains that research indicates will cause the most illness during the flu season.
 Getting the flu vaccine as soon as it becomes available each year is always a good idea, and the protection you get from vaccination will last throughout the flu season.

 Vaccination is the cornerstone of flu prevention, but everyday actions can help prevent flu and keep you and your family healthy as well: